menu

 Occupations and Workforce

-When you are in Tarrant, you'll notice that it is more blue-collar than most other communities in America.
-43.67% of Tarrant’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Tarrant is a blue-collar town, with 43.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tarrant is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Tarrant who work in food service (10.46%), office and administrative support (8.29%), and sales jobs (7.22%).

 Setting & Lifestyle